 First things first.
 As soon as you arrive to Savannah head over to Nourish Bath Products and purchase a bar of Don’t Bug Me soap, especially if you are there in the humidity of the summer.
 You can thank me later.

 This adorable bath shop was started by a serious crafter and her daughter.
 Thirteen years and three retails stores later they have created a success.
-I walked away with three bars of soap; the Hippie Chick, Vanilla Raspberry and Apparition Ale (made with the local beer).
-I have never smelled more delicious.
+I walked away with three of the best bars of soap; the Hippie Chick, Vanilla Raspberry and Apparition Ale (made with the local beer).

 Take a historic ‘hop on/off” trolley tour with Old Savannah Tours to get yourself familiar with this beautiful city.
 There are 16 stops to explore, but even if you don’t get off at any of them it will only take ninety minutes roundtrip.
 Time well spent.
 And ask for Angel, she will put the most hilarious spin on history.